Wachau, Melk Abbey & Salzburg (Sound of Music & UNESCO)

 Public transport

-Buses are the most common form of public transport in Slovakia.
-They are affordable and frequent.
+Buses are the backbone of Bratislava's public transport system, covering the entire city and connecting to suburbs.
+They are efficient and frequent.

 Taxis